ajb945/stock-analysis/README.md

 ![VBA_Challenge_2017.png](VBA_Challenge_2017.png)
 ![VBA_Challenge_2018.png](VBA_Challenge_2018.png)

-The code was also refactored from the orginal code to increase TickerVolumes by using the TickerIndex as the index.
+The code was also refactored from the orginal code, increasing the TickerVolumes variable by using the TickerIndex variable as the index.

 Original code: